gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Thank you,
 but what we'd like most right now is a chance to wash up and chat with the mayor."
 The mulebot made a grinding noise.
 The corner of Special Blazes' mouth quirked.
 "Or in Bee Six Vee's case,
 a bit of oil,"
 he amended.
-"And miz mayor,
-if you can spare a bit of time for conversation,
-I'd be grateful for that as well."

-Mayor Lupus waved the three flesh-and-blood Operators toward the square.
+Mayor Lupus waved the Operators toward the square and then followed them, chatting with Special Blazes.
 The townspeople dithered and buzzed for a few moments, then decided in ones and twos that their chores weren't going to do themselves and headed for home.